Eating Disorder Treatment

 You live in your own home, go to school or work as normal, and participate in your real-life activities.
 This treatment approach helps you adapt to the unique situations you face in your everyday life while battling your eating disorder.
 We have found that this approach is much less disruptive than going away to an inpatient program in another community, which involves stepping outside of your real life and living elsewhere for a time.

 The LiveWell intensive outpatient program offers a higher level of care for patients who require a highly structured approach in order to make sustained change.
-The only program of its kind in Albany and Pougkeepsie, New York, this eating disorder treatment program provides a more structured approach than typical outpatient psychotherapy.
+The only program of its kind in Albany, New York, this eating disorder treatment program provides a more structured approach than typical outpatient psychotherapy.
 Plus, it provides a “step-down” for patients who are returning home from inpatient treatment.

 Our LiveWell treatment program is personalized to suit your individual needs.